Skip to main content

 Conclusion

-At this point you should be familiar with the FHIR® Gateway and have submitted your online Portal Operator Registration Form.
+At this point you should be familiar with the FHIR® Gateway and have submitted your My Health Record - Portal Operator Registration Form (PORF).
 You may still be awaiting your SVT access and Test Kit.
 You should also be familiar with the Welcome Pack content and should have read the 4 Guidelines documents in depth.
 Continue to the next guide to prepare your development environment.

 View All | Next: Environment Setup and Authentication - My Health Record FHIR Gateway Developer Guide 2